pine64/website/content/documentation/PineTime/Software/Switching_between_InfiniTime_and_Wasp-os.md

  We removed mentions to NRFConnect as this app is closed source and recent versions do not work anymore with InfiniTime (the last version known to work is 4.24.3).
 If you used NRFConnect in the past, we recommend you switch to Gadgetbridge.
 {{< /admonition >}}

-This guide has been last updated for Infinitime 1.1.0 and Wasp-os 0.4.1
+This guide has been last updated for Infinitime 1.1.0 and Wasp-os 0.4.1.

+{{< figure src="/documentation/images/Flash-reloader-mcuboot.jpg" title="Flashing reloader-mcuboot.zip" width="600" >}}
+{{< figure src="/documentation/images/Flash-micropython.jpg" title="Flashing micropython.zip" width="400" >}}

 ## InfiniTime to Wasp-os